Akshay6249/Sales-and-Finance-Analytics-Excel/README.md

 - **Market Performance vs. Target Report:** Identifies regions that outperformed or fell short of sales targets, helping refine strategies for underperforming markets.
 - **P&L by Fiscal Year Report:** Provides an in-depth review of revenue and expenses, showing consistent growth and strong gross margins year-over-year.
 - **Gross Margin Percentage by Quarters:** Insights into quarterly gross margin performance across regions, highlighting the most profitable areas.
-- **P&L by Market Report:** Evaluates profitability across various markets, including strong performers like Japan and New Zealand, and areas such as Germany requiring attention.

 ## 9. Technical & Soft Skills: